gzt/CholWishart/cran-comments.md

 ## R CMD check results

-On my own machine I got this NOTE but it doesn't show up elsewhere, so it's probably just my local configuration

-checking compilation flags used ...
-NOTE
-  Compilation used the following non-portable flag(s):
-    ‘-Werror=format-security’ ‘-Wp,-D_FORTIFY_SOURCE=2’
-    ‘-Wp,-D_GLIBCXX_ASSERTIONS’

 ## Reverse dependencies

 Functions used in reverse dependencies did not change.

 ## Other notes

-This is a minor update to the documentation and the associated web site of the package.
+This is an update to fix the previous submission using full URLs in the README.